This post may contain affiliate links. Read my disclosure policy.

 What is Bulgogi Beef?

-Bulgogi (불고기) is a classic Korean dish made of thinly sliced meat (beef, pork, or chicken) marinated in a sweet-savory sauce, then stir-fried or grilled.
+Bulgogi (불고기) is a classic Korean dish made of thinly sliced meat (beef, pork, or chicken) marinated in a sweet-savory sauce, then stir-fried with onions.
 The marinade typically includes soy sauce, sugar, sesame oil, garlic, and crushed pear for tenderizing.
-Traditionally made with sirloin, ribeye, or brisket, bulgogi is juicy, flavorful, and cooks quickly.
-It’s usually served with rice, lettuce wraps (or perilla leaves), kimchi, and spicy gochujang.
-Other popular accompaniments are pickled vegetables, Japchae (Glass Noodles) and fried egg.
+Traditionally made with sirloin, ribeye, or brisket, Korean BBQ beef is juicy, flavorful, and cooks quickly.
+It's usually served with rice, lettuce wraps (or perilla leaves), kimchi, and spicy gochujang.
+Other popular Korean sides are pickled vegetables, Japchae (Glass Noodles) and fried egg.

-Long before my food blogging days, I spent two years working for a major Korean auto company—where I got just as much of an education in Korean food as I did in business.
-Then, about 10 years ago, my family moved to Queens, NYC, where, believe it or not, you’ll find some of the best Korean BBQ restaurants run by first-generation Korean chefs.
-Fast forward a decade, countless plates of bulgogi later, and I’m finally sharing this well-tested, battle-hardened recipe.
-You’re welcome!
+Long before my food blogging days, I spent two years working for a major Korean auto company, Daewoo,-where I ate Korean food regularly and completely fell in love with it, especially bulgogi, a staple of Korean cuisine.
+Then, about 10 years ago, my family moved to Queens, NYC, where-believe it or not-you'll find some of the best Korean BBQ restaurants run by first-generation Korean chefs.
+Fast forward a decade, countless plates of beef bulgogi later, and I'm finally sharing this well-tested, battle-hardened recipe.
+This version sticks to tradition: thinly sliced beef (like ribeye), marinated with soy sauce, garlic, sesame oil, sugar, onions, and grated Asian pear, then quickly cooked over high heat-just like it's done in Korea.

 Ingredient Notes & Substitutions